Elli-ellgard/SatuTe/README.md

 Each branch includes:

-* Decisions based on statistical tests p-value(e.g., Informative, Saturated).
+* Decisions based on the test p-value(e.g., Informative, Saturated).
-* Branch length, number of sites, and rate category.

-## Other Input Types to Use Satute
+## Advanced Usage

 1. **Using a Multiple Sequence Alignment (MSA)**:
 As an alternative, Satute can run IQ-TREE on a multiple sequence alignment (msa), provided via the `-msa` command line option.